 Before putting the transmitter in service the transmitter unit should be inspected for any damage or excessive wear.
-Units with, but not limited to, any of the following: broken housings, broken or sticking switches and levers or broken handles, missing battery doors, damaged or missing switch boots or damaged or missing switch knobs should be repaired before putting into service.
+Units with, but not limited to, any of the following: broken housings, switches or handles, missing battery doors, switch boots or switch knobs should be repaired before putting into service.

 2-8.
-Operating the Crane.
+Operating The Crane.